Owllyy/Darkly/Local_File_Inclusion/Resources/writeup.md

 This attempt eventually unveiled a flag: http://10.1.8.5/index.php?page=../../../../../../../etc/passwd

+Vulnerability:
+Local File Inclusions vulnerabilities (LFI) happen mostly when url parameters are used to display dynamic content on pages served by servers running PHP, Java, or Js.

+Dangers:
-Dangers: such a vulnerability allows to view sensitive files on the system and it allows execution of malicious code by including it as a local file.
+Such a vulnerability allows to view sensitive files on the system and it allows execution of malicious code by including it as a local file.
 This type of vulnerability is generally used to gain sensitive information and/or take control of the targeted system.

-Possible fix solution:
+Solutions:
     - sanitize user input
     - implement file access control
     - running the application within docker
-- use web application firewalls
+    - use web application firewalls (WAF)